MidHunterX/Game-Trackr/README.md

 # Gamer Trackr

-A simple frontend to keep track of the library of games that that I have played in my lifetime.
+A full on Angular revamp of my very first web development project [Played Games List](https://midhunterx.github.io/Played-Games-List/) to keep track of the library of games that that I have played in my lifetime.

 > To view easteregg: Refresh any game details page once